cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 ## Cancel plan

-This section describes how to cancel your CVAT subscription and what will happen to your data.
+This section describes how to cancel your CVAT subscription and what will happen to your data?

 ### What will happen to my data?